Functional hypothalamic amenorrhea: Anovulatory infertility

-Following a complete fertility workup, the first line of treatment for anovulatory infertility secondary to FHA is pulsatile exogenous GnRH followed by gonadotropin therapy and induction of ovulation when GnRH is unavailable. this therapy is recommended for avoiding multiple gestation and severe ovarian hyperstimulation syndrome.
+Following a complete fertility workup, the first line of treatment for anovulatory infertility secondary to FHA is pulsatile exogenous GnRH followed by gonadotropin therapy and induction of ovulation when GnRH is unavailable.
+This therapy is recommended for avoiding multiple gestation and severe ovarian hyperstimulation syndrome.
 Specifically in patients where changes in exercise intensity or alterations in diet do not restore eumenorrhea, ovulation can be induced with clomiphene citrate.
-However, induction of ovulation by clomiphene citrate should be restricted to patients with a BMI ≥18.5 kg/m^{2} due to the increased risks associated with lower BMI including fetal loss, small for gestational age (SGA) babies, preterm labor, and delivery by Cesarean section.
+However, induction of ovulation by clomiphene citrate should be restricted to patients with a BMI ≥18.5 kg/m^{2} due to the increased risks associated with lower BMI, including fetal loss, small for gestational age (SGA) babies, preterm labor, and delivery by Cesarean section.
 Clomiphene citrate or letrozole may also be used to induce follicular development when endogenous estrogen levels are low.
 It has been found that teenagers with FHA who present as low responders to clomiphene do not necessarily face a poor prognosis with regards to future menses or fertility.
 Despite a growing body of research, leptin and kisspeptin therapies are not yet recommended for treating infertility.

 Psychological assessment

 Patients with FHA should be screened for the presence of modifiable Axis I (mood) disorders or modified Axis II (personality) disorders and referred to appropriate psychiatric care where they can receive psychological support, such as CBT.
-This is especially true when psychological disorders (e.g. anorexia nervosa) co-present with amenorrhea through associated behaviors like hyperexercise and restrictive eating; in many of these cases, recovery may require CBT to modify the attitudes of patients who display abnormal behaviors related to diet, body image, exercise, and/or stress management.
+This is especially true when psychological disorders (e.g. anorexia nervosa) co-present with amenorrhea through associated behaviors like excessive exercise and restrictive eating.
+In many of these cases, recovery may require CBT to modify the attitudes of patients who display abnormal behaviors related to diet, body image, exercise, and/or stress management.
 CBT may become a necessary consideration for this group of patients when general education about the health risks associated with long-term FHA do not motivate a change in behavior.
 Behavioral modifications which lead to a reversal of amenorrhea can simultaneously reduce cortisol levels and restore of ovarian function.
 It is also postulated that metabolic and neuroendocrine aberrations can be corrected with behavioral modifications.
 Studies have shown that in comparison to control groups, FHA patients who receive CBT had a heightened ability to restore ovulatory status and improve levels of leptin, TSH, and cortisol.
 Thus, stress reduction through CBT may correct the metabolic and neuroendocrine defects of energy deficiency independent of direct weight gain.